jjgrainger/PostTypes/docs/post-types/create-columns.md

 # Create Columns

 The `Column` class allows developers to create reusable, self-contained columns for the post listing table in the WordPress admin.
-These custom columns can display post meta, taxonomy values, or any custom data related to the post.
+These custom columns can display post meta, taxonomy values, or any custom data related to the post or taxonomy.

 Columns are defined by extending the abstract `PostTypes\Column` class and implementing the required `name()` method, along with any optional logic such as rendering, sorting, or changing the label.